lambda7xx/cmcs624-fall20/assignment1.md

 We have also provided code to test each of your implementations.
 In order to run a test, run the appropriately configured execution model with the `--test` option.
 If provided with the `--test` option, the executable will check for correctness using a serial execution model.
 Running your code with the `--test` option will not measure throughput.

-Please put `killall build/db` in your test scripts, otherwise, the processes that were spun off by the assignment will result in hundreds of zombie processes on machines.
-We have provided test scripts \(`lowcontention.sh` and `highcontention.sh`\) that you can use to generate results.
+If you use your own test scripts, make sure to include `killall build/db` in those scripts, otherwise, the processes that were spun off by the assignment will result in hundreds of zombie processes on machines.
+Alternatively, we have provided test scripts \(`lowcontention.sh` and `highcontention.sh`\) that you can use to generate results.

 ## Hints